 It’s not just handheld electronics that can cause the symptoms of ‘text-neck’; sitting for too long at a desk and staring at a laptop or computer can have similar effects on your neck.
 This is aggravated further by badly-positioned monitors, where your head is bent to be able to see the screen.
 To help alleviate this problem, ensure your screen is at eye level where possible, and that your head is positioned squarely, in line with your shoulders and spine.

-Spine Health suggest increasing your core strength to help battle the pain caused by Text-Neck.
-They offer specific exercises to help work those core muscles that support your neck as well as specific neck stretches that you wouldn’t normally be able to achieve in everyday movement.
+Spine Health suggests increasing your core strength to help battle the pain caused by Text-Neck.
+They offer specific exercises to help work those core muscles that support your neck, as well as specific neck, stretches that you wouldn’t normally be able to achieve in everyday movement.
 These exercises are key to rehabilitating your neck after injury or damage caused by straining your neck when looking at electronic screens.
 Links to both sets of exercises are below:

 How can we help if you’re experiencing neck or back pain?

 If you continue to experience neck and back pain, our East Vancouver Clinic can provide you with a postural and spinal assessment.
 Treatment programs will include spinal joint mobilizations, stretches, exercises and postural tips to avoid neck and back pain in the future.
 We also offer Registered Massage Therapy for acute and chronic pain relief.